 Beulah Heights University combines technology and practical application with instant access to learning resources, professors and other students via the Internet.
 It is designed specifically for students with non-traditional education needs, but also provides a high- quality, convenient opportunity for anyone interested in advancing his or her education.

-- Blackboard™: Beulah Heights University utilizes Blackboard 9.1, a comprehensive education technology platform that provides students with the tools and resources to achieve their online academic goals.
-Blackboard allows students who do not have the professional or geographical flexibility of the traditional student to pursue higher education.
+- Beulah360™: Beulah Heights University utilizes E360, a comprehensive education technology platform that provides students with the tools and resources to achieve their online academic goals.
+E360 allows students who do not have the professional or geographical flexibility of the traditional student to pursue higher education.

 - Blackbaud Portal: Each student also has access to his or her individualized Beulah Heights University home page through Blackbaud.
 Students are required to use their BHU email account for ALL online communication with their instructor.
 Check your grades, email your instructors, check your business account.
 All official correspondence from your online course will come to that account.